BestJuly/train_ssd/README.md

 # train_ssd
-use single shot multibox detector(SSD) to train with your own dataset The official repository is available [here](https://github.com/weiliu89/caffe/tree/ssd).The arXiv paper is available [here](http://arxiv.org/abs/1512.02325).
+use single shot multibox detector(SSD) to train with your own dataset.
+The official repository is available [here](https://github.com/weiliu89/caffe/tree/ssd).The arXiv paper is available [here](http://arxiv.org/abs/1512.02325).

 ## data preparation